solana-developers/program-examples/tokens/token-2022/transfer-hook/allow-block-list-token/README.md

 There are a couple scripts to manage the local validator and deployment.

-To start the local validator and deploy the program:
+To start the local validator and deploy the program (uses the anchor CLI and default anchor keypair):
 `./scripts/start.sh`

 To stop the local validator: